ryandavidhartman/ScalaSchool/docs/Basics-sbt.md

 # sbt - The interactive build tool

 This is an introduction to [sbt](https://www.scala-sbt.org/), which is a common build tool for Scala projects.
-While sbt is a very popular build tool for Scala, there are many other build tools that support Scala:
+While sbt is a very popular build tool for Scala, there are several other build tools which support Scala:

 * [Maven](https://maven.apache.org/index.html)
 * [Gradle](https://gradle.org/)